-A number of other occurrences of the like kind are then recorded; the hand reappearing from time to time, and presenting different members of the party with books and other articles severally appropriate to each, of which Mr. Crookes considered it impossible that Mrs. Fay could herself have gained possession.
+A number of other occurrences of the like kind are then recorded ; the hand reappearing from time to time, and presenting

-He adds:-"Before Mrs. Fay came to the house that evening, she only knew the names of two of the guests who would be present; but during the evening the intelligence at work displayed an unusual amount of knowledge about the sitters and the labours of their lives."
+He adds :-- "Before Mrs. Fay came to the house that evening, she only knew the names of two of the guests who would be present; but during the evening the intelligence at work displayed an unusual amount of knowledge about the sitters and the labours of their lives."

-The entire extract (which I should have reproduced in full it the space of NATURE had permitted) would show that -I. It is true that Mr. Crookes gave his public attestation to the genuineness of the so-called spiritualistic manifestations which occurred in his house through the "mediumship" of Eva Fay.
+The entire extract (which I should have reproduced in full it the space of NATURE had permitted) would show that -I. It is true that Mr. Crookes gave his public attestation to the genuine-ness of the so-called spiritualistic manifestations which occurred in his house through the "mediumship" of Eva Fay.